Dust Bowl: Human displacement

-However, not all migrants traveled long distances; most migrants participated in internal state migration moving from counties that the Dust Bowl highly impacted to other less affected counties.
-So many families left their farms and were on the move that the proportion between migrants and residents was nearly equal in the Great Plains states.
+But not all migrants traveled long distances; most participated in internal state migration, moving from counties that the Dust Bowl badly impacted to other, less affected counties.
+So many families left their farms and were on the move that the proportion of migrants and residents was nearly equal in the Great Plains states.

-An examination of Census Bureau statistics and other records, and a 1939 survey of occupation by the Bureau of Agricultural Economics of about 116,000 families who arrived in California in the 1930s, showed that only 43 percent of Southwesterners were doing farm work immediately before they migrated.
-Nearly one-third of all migrants were professional or white-collar workers.
-Specifically for farmers, while some of them had to take on unskilled labor when they moved, leaving the farming sector commonly led to greater social mobility in the future as there was a far greater likelihood that migrant farmers would later go into semi-skilled or high-skilled fields which paid better.
+An examination of Census Bureau statistics and other records, and a 1939 survey of occupation by the Bureau of Agricultural Economics of about 116,000 families who arrived in California in the 1930s, showed that only 43% of Southwesterners were doing farm work immediately before they migrated.
+Nearly a third of all migrants were professional or white-collar workers.
+Some farmers had to take on unskilled labor when they moved; leaving the farming sector commonly led to greater social mobility as there was a far greater likelihood that migrant farmers would later go into semi-skilled or high-skilled fields that paid better.
 Non-farmers experienced more downward occupational moves than farmers, but in most cases they were not significant enough to bring them into poverty, because high-skilled migrants were most likely to experience a downward shift into semi-skilled work.
 While semi-skilled work did not pay as well as high-skilled work, most of these workers were not impoverished.
-For the most part, by the end of the Dust Bowl the migrants generally were better off than those who chose to stay behind according to their occupational changes.
+For the most part, by the end of the Dust Bowl the migrants generally were better off than those who chose to stay behind.

 After the Great Depression ended, some migrants moved back to their original states.
 Many others remained where they had resettled.
-About one-eighth of California's population is of Okie heritage.
+As of 2007, about one-eighth of California's population was of Okie heritage.